 Zoom is the premier tele-conferencing application on the market.
 They are the #1 customer rated application and their product certainly reflects that.
 Their application includes: HD meetings, workspaces, a cloud-based phone system, as well as full integration with many of the apps your business is currently using.
-Zoom is already partnered with many large hospital systems, and can be utilized by any company who needs a HIPAA compliant teleconferencing application.zoom
+Zoom is already partnered with many large hospital systems, and can be utilized by any company who needs a HIPAA compliant teleconferencing application.Zoom

-Because of these rules, Zoom has said that it is willing to sign a “Business associate agreement” with any patient who uses their platform.
-This means that Zoom is willing to stand behind their security policies so that you can receive the medical care that you need.
+A key part of the HIPAA compliance process requires the doctor’s or medical office to obtain assurances that Zoom is not storing any private information, has secured its video channels, and is willing to abide by established HIPAA rules.
+Because of these rules, Zoom has said that it is willing to sign a Business Associate Agreement with any covered entity that uses its platform.
+This means that Zoom is willing to stand behind its security policies so that you can receive the medical care that you need.
 Zoom has taken all the steps needed to be HIPAA compliant, and they are continually improving their platform to ensure that they can give patients the security that is needed.

 What Did Zoom Actually Do To Meet HIPAA Requirements?